pytest-dev/pytest/doc/en/fixture.rst

 ^^^^^^^^^^^^^^^^^^^^^

-One of the things that makes pytest's fixture system so powerful, is that it gives us the abilty to define a generic setup step that can reused over and over, just like a normal function would be used.
+One of the things that makes pytest's fixture system so powerful, is that it gives us the ability to define a generic setup step that can reused over and over, just like a normal function would be used.
 Two different tests can request the same fixture and have pytest give each test their own result from that fixture.